Home

 Dividends can have a huge impact on the share price of an issuing company, both short-term and long-term.
 In general, the announcement of a dividend sends out signals of the financial health of a company and inspires considerable demand for stocks, and subsequently its price, and thus it causes the share price to appreciate significantly.

-However, the "ex-dividend date," is the date when the new buyers are no longer eligible to receive the declared dividend, and the stock price drops by the amount of the dividend.
-This is because the company's assets have fallen and part of its earnings have been paid out to the shareholders.
-Long-term smooth dividend payments will make the share even more attractive to income-oriented investors, which will thereby stabilize the share price.
+However, the "ex-dividend date" is the date when the new buyers are no longer eligible to receive the declared dividend, and the stock price drops by the amount of the dividend.
+This is because the company's assets have fallen, and part of its earnings have been paid out to the shareholders.
+Long-term smooth dividend payments will make the share even more attractive to income-oriented investors, which will thereby stabilise the share price.

 How are Dividends Calculated?